openinfer/ultra-ios-sdk/README.md

 - `token` - session token that may be collected from deep link.
 If it is nil it will be generated inside SDK.
 - `publicKey` - public key that may be collected from deep link.
 If it is nil it will be generated inside SDK.
 - `browser` - string browser type.
 By default, it is "chrome".
 Supported values: "chrome", "opera", "mozilla" or "safari".
+- `universalLink` - you can redirect from your App Clip back to your full app by using a custom URL scheme or Universal Links.
 - `type` - flow type as .enroll or .predict in case we don't need Welcome Page with proposed flows.

 ----------------------